uncch-rdmc/dataverse-corere/Readme.md

 Register your application with Globus for auth (https://auth.globus.org/v2/web/developers/new).
 You will need to add a block of redirect urls for Corere to use.
 The format is `http://localhost:[port]/oauth2/callback` .
 You will need to register port 50020 through 50039.
 Also make sure when copying the client id, to use the one named `Client ID`.

+Once the app is up and running, go to the Sites section of the admin console and change the names to match your current site.
+This is used mainly for email formatting.

 ## Usage

 Only local docker has been tested at this time.